andydlindsay/w09d04/README.md

 * Stack - LIFO Last In First Out
 * Queue - FIFO First In First Out

 ## Recursive Backtracking

 1. Choose a starting node
 2. Push starting node onto stack

+While there are nodes in the stack/while stack !empty
 3. Find the neighbours of the node
 If there are neighbours that have not been visited
 4. Randomly made a choice to move